JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2024_12.md

 <br style="clear:both;"/>

 > “Do not overlook the value of your spiritual heritage, the river of truth running down through the centuries, even to the barren times of a materialistic and secular age.
 In all your worthy efforts to rid yourselves of the superstitious creeds of past ages, make sure that you hold fast the eternal truth.
-But be patient! when the present superstition revolt is over, the truths of Jesus’ gospel will persist gloriously to illuminate a new and better way.” ([UB 195:9.1](/en/The_Urantia_Book/195#p9_1))
+But be patient! when the present superstition revolt is over, the truths of Jesus’ gospel will persist gloriously to illuminate a new and better way.” (<a id="a234_460"></a>[UB 195:9.1](/en/The_Urantia_Book/195#p9_1))

 This paragraph has always been inspiring to me since I first read it thirty years ago.
 It has been in front of me for a long time, on a note pinned to a corkboard, as a reminder.
 And I chose this paragraph as the introductory quote for a novel I have written.
 I always believed that its author was Mantutia, the director of the revealing commission, perhaps because it is located in a document of The Urantia Book that tells things about the future, and I felt that only a Melchizedek could have such profound vision about the times to come.